daniellecrobinson/miniWOWPDX-Collab-GitHub/HOW-I-ROLL.md

 ## Partying for Open Science
-# Send GIF love to Dr. Robinson and the #miniWOWPDX crew!
+# Sending GIF love to Dr. Robinson and the #miniWOWPDX crew!
 # Must stop...can't stop looking for moving pictures